-- 1. Students applied for a particular specialization will be ranked according to cumulative Grade Point Average (CGPA) (Section 5.7, 5.8) and placements will be filled. - 2.
+- 1. Students applied for a particular specialization will be ranked according to cumulative Grade Point Average (CGPA) (Section 5.7, 5.8) and available placements will be filled under each specialization. - 2.
 Those who are not qualified for their preferred specialization will be placed in the other specialization programme.

-4. TEACHING & LEARNING METHODS AND COURSE UNIT ENROLMENT
+4. TEACHING & LEARNING METHODS, COURSE UNIT ENROLMENT AND FEEDBACK